chideraidabor/chideraidabor/README.md

 - 👋 Hi, I’m Chidera Idabor

-- I am a newbie in the Software Engineering professional world.
-I am passionate about creating new technology to elevate people and the community.
+- I am currently pursing my masters at Kent State University in Artificial Intelligence and i hold a Bachelors in Software Engineering from Gannon University.
-- 🌱 While i work, i will be embarking on learning languages and creating new fun projects!
+- At TechnipFMC i specialized in managing embedded software applications for fuel terminal automation, focusing on metering products for liquid and gas fuel measurement and control.
-- At work i focus on Embedded Software Engineering, but during my leisure time i'll shift gears to mobile/web developement
+- I chose to study AI because of how cool and intelligent robots of today are, and also to distinguish myself in the job market!
-- 📚 Education: BS in Software Engineering @ Gannon University Erie, PA
+- I enjoy boxing, and a connoisseur for trying new food.
 - 📫 How to reach me: chideraidabor@yahoo.com
--  Hope you enjoy my journey!
+-  Hope you enjoy my page!

 <!---
 chideraidabor/chideraidabor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.